 Living with a set of symptoms and findings without a definitive diagnosis can be stressful for patients, so finding a genetic cause may end a long diagnostic odyssey, and in many cases, a definite name may be relieving.
 Genetic diagnosis in neurological diseases has significant prognostic value, as disease progression can often be evaluated based on the underlying genetic defect.

-Please be advised that we only accept specimen collection kit requests from medical professionals.
+Please be advised that a specimen collection kit must be requested by a medical professional.

 If you are a patient or family member of a patient, please contact your provider to place a kit order on your behalf.
-You can order up to 10 kits per type and 30 kits total.
-If you need more kits, please contact our customer support team.